-Why do we have emotions?
+Why do we have Emotions?

-Where do they come from?
+Where do they Come From?

 All of our thoughts and emotions are the result of our brain activity.

 Sometimes though, our limbic system will match our current sensory input with negative prior memory.
 It might identify a threat, either physical or psychological (such as from the SCARF model).
-If the limbic system identifies a threat it will start the brain’s threat response system, which will make it very hard to continue working.
+An example of a non physical threat could be receiving feedback that we don’t like.

 Knowing about our emotions helps us have a better understanding of why we’re feeling the way we’re feeling at any moment in time.
 This knowledge, in turn, helps us temper our actions and decisions, if we believe our emotions are leading us to behave irrationally or unhelpfully.

 Of course, knowing about our emotions alone isn’t enough.
 Understanding why we have emotions and where they come from helps.
 But, if we are to become happier and more effective, we also need to be better at being aware of our own emotions.
 This awareness is known as “metamood“.
 We also need to get better at managing our emotions though improving our “emotional intelligence“.